 Gymnastics is a form of organized activity.
 It helps young children develop mental and physical strength and it is a fun way to remain fit.

 This extracurricular activity has something for every child.
 You can jump, run, flip, roll, swing and use all that built up energy, in every class.
 Most sports require a certain age, but gymnastics is an exception.

 As soon as a toddler starts taking his or her first steps you can get them to join a class.
 Apart from physical well-being, gymnastics also helps boost a child’s cognitive skills.

 6. Martial arts: The art of Self-Defence

 Bruce Lee, the legendary martial artist and actor once said, “The only purpose of martial arts is to protect yourself, not to hurt another”.

 Getting your child into a karate or martial arts class will induce him or her with a right dose of self-esteem and self-respect.
 This activity will get them active and improve their focus.
 They will learn to take hits, face their fears and fight back with everything that they have got.

-Martial arts also helps their bodies and minds connect and function better.
-Overall, this extra curricular activity will help them get in shape and feel more accomplished.
+Martial arts also help their bodies and minds connect and function better.
+Overall, this extracurricular activity will help them get in shape and feel more accomplished.

 7. Entrepreneurship: A mini-tycoon